by D. Patrick Miller

 Let nothing that relates to body thoughts delay your progress to salvation, nor permit temptation to believe the world holds anything you want to hold you back.
 Nothing is here to cherish.
 Nothing here is worth one instant of delay and pain; one moment of uncertainty and doubt.
 The worthless offer nothing.
 Certainty of worth can not be found in worthlessness. ~ from Workbook Lesson 128 of A COURSE IN MIRACLES

-I've recently had the pleasure of collaborating with Canadian therapist Diederik Wolsak and the Choose Again Society on the publication of Diederik's book CHOOSE AGAIN: Six Steps to Freedom (Fearless Books, 2018).
+Recently I had the pleasure of collaborating with Canadian therapist Diederik Wolsak and the Choose Again Society on the publication of Diederik's book CHOOSE AGAIN: Six Steps to Freedom.
 This is a self-help guide to Diederik's widely respected and highly effective "Six-Step Process" to emotional health and spiritual freedom.
 His approach is derived from the teachings of Attitudinal Healing, which in turn was developed by psychiatrist Jerry Jampolsky based on his study of A Course in Miracles.

 Without giving away the whole Process, its essence is recognizing and releasing certain childhood traumas that tend to haunt people's psyches for the rest of their lives.
-As Diederik illustrates in numerous case histories, these early traumas may be dramatic and obviously damaging, or they may seem negligible from an adult retrospective.
-In his own case, his childish self-esteem was badly wounded by the loss of a favorite red toy truck that no one else seemed to care about.
+As Diederik illustrates in numerous case histories, these early traumas may be dramatic and obviously damaging, or they may seem childishly petty from an adult retrospective.
+In his own case, his self-esteem as a toddler was badly wounded by the loss of a favorite red toy truck that no one else seemed to care about.
 Yet the incident was so impressed upon his young psyche that he grew up unconsciously seeking evidence for the reinforcement of the idea that his concerns were unimportant, and his well-being mattered to no one.

 And so it goes with many of us, Diederik suggests, struggling all our lives to overcome a childhood wound of major or minor proportions — while at the same time we unconsciously find ways to replay it throughout adulthood.
 Unless we "catch and release" these early traumatizing notions about ourselves, they can rule our consciousness, ruin our relationships, and generally make life miserable.